-3.5.1 In accordance with the requirements of Part 3.1of this guide, 'Geometry of Residential Roads' we will require all new roads will be required to achieve target design speeds of between 15 and 30mph depending on their classification.
+3.5.1 In accordance with the requirements of Part 3.1of this guide, 'Geometry of Residential Streets' we will require all new streets to achieve target design speeds of between 15 and 30mph depending on their classification.

-In order to achieve the required target speeds we would in the first instance encourage traffic calming through good design by the omission of long straights, large radius curves, and limiting the lengths of roads.
+In order to achieve the required target speeds we would in the first instance encourage traffic calming through good design by the omission of long straights, large radius curves, large forward visibility splays, and limiting the lengths of street.

-The use of horizontal displacement measures (cushions/humps) should only be considered as a last resort.
-Due to resultant problems with errant parking, we do not accept the use of chicanes as traffic calming features.
+The use of vertical displacement measures (cushions/humps) should only be considered as a last resort.
+Due to resultant problems with errant parking, the County Council would not usually accept the use of chicanes as traffic calming features.

 Maximum distance between traffic calming features

-Target Speed Maximum distance (m)
+Targe et Speed Maximum diatanaa (m)

-kph mph
+kph mph Maximum distance (m)

 50 31 150

 40 25 100

 30 19 60

 25 16 40